evo-doc/front-end/README.md

 ### Components
-Within pages may exist elements (components) that are used more than once, but with different texts etc., e.g. buttons, tiles.
+Within pages may exist elements (components) that are used more than once, but with different texts etc., e.g. buttons, tiles, even whole templates (e.g. error pages).
-They are defined in `./src/local/components/**` and auto-loaded into all page classes by `components.js`.
+They are defined in `./src/local/components/**` and auto-loaded into all page classes.

-`components.js` assumes the existence of folder(s) with at least one file - `index.ejs`.
-The name of the parent folder will be used as a unique id of the component.
+`components.js` assumes the existence of `index.ejs` file(s), the name of their parent folder will be used as a unique id of the component and as a part of the exported interaface.

 All index.scss files are required recursively.

 Example of `tileNewsletter` component: